-Many millenials are subjects of divorce and with their experience growing up with divorced parents, they don't want to make the same mistakes.
+Many millennials are subjects of divorce and with their experience growing up with divorced parents, they don't want to make the same mistakes.
 So, they're being strategic when it comes to love.
 They aren't in a rush to find their partner and when they do, they're both signing prenups to protect their assets.
-And we applaud the smart millennials because as a result they are bringing the divorce rate down.
+And we applaud the smart millennials because as a result, they are bringing the divorce rate down.

 Here's how millennials are being strategic about marriage:

 1. Millennials are fueling a declining divorce rate

 According to Hillary Hoffower at Business Insider, she reported, “millennials are driving what experts have estimated is a 24% decline in the US divorce rate since the 1980s, Hannah Smothers reported for Cosmopolitan”